project-flexos/asplos22-ae/README.md

 | Linux    | `5.10.70-1`                     |
 | Docker   | `20.10.10`                      |

-On the software side, This artifact was tested on Debian 11.1 and Linux version `5.10.70-1`.
+On the software side, this artifact was tested on Debian 11.1 and Linux version `5.10.70-1`.
 However, we expect that it should run on many more recent or slightly older Debian releases.
 All docker guests use Debian 10; this is a hard requirement.